-Fall is always an bittersweet time of the year for me.
+Fall is always a bittersweet time of the year for me.
 Although I welcome the cooler weather and the thought of slowing down for the winter, I already miss the carefree summer and mild weather.
-And of course being a foodie, I will miss watermelon, light salads, corn on the cob and blueberries.
-It has been a nice run, but to Fall we must go, turning our attention to warmer, heartier stews and soups, winter squash and slow cooked meals.
+And of course, being a foodie, I will miss watermelon, light salads, corn on the cob, and blueberries.
+It has been a nice run, but to Fall we must go, turning our attention to warmer, heartier stews and soups, winter squash, and slow-cooked meals.

 Fall corresponds with the Metal element.
 We might intuitively at this time gravitate towards the color white and foods such as rice, tofu, cabbage, or white beans.
-Fruits would include pear.
+Fruits would include pear and apples.

 The Metal element of Fall is also connected with your lungs and large intestine and you might find that you are trying to establish a rhythmic order at this time or feel weepy or blue at this time.

-At the very least, the Five Phases helps us balance meals and eat seasonally and if I am feeling out of sync in the season of the moment, I like to refer to the Five Phases.
+At the very least, the Five Phases can help you balance meals and eat seasonally.
+If I’m feeling out of sync in the season of the moment, I like to refer to the Five Phases.
 Click here to learn more about the phases and how they can help you.

 Every year when entering the Metal phase I start thinking about warm nourishing soup.
 I love this simple White Bean and Kale Soup (click here to get this nutritious, delicious recipe).
 This warm, healthy recipe encompasses foods right out of the Metal phase and is perfect for cooler weather cooking.
 Try it today and let me know what you think.